lumunge/React-CRUD-App/README.md

 ### ABOUT

-This is a React Library App that utilized Create New Books, Read Stored Books, Update the books and Delete books from storage in reactjs using react hooks api.
+This is a React Library App that performs CRUD operations.
+It can Create New Books, Read Stored Books, Update the books and Delete books from storage in reactjs using react hooks api.

 ### TECHNOLOGIES USED: